Calm * Steady * Collaborative * Leadership

 We can:

-Panel a commission of students, educators, administration, board and community members tasked with creating measures to reduce the chances of a future strike
+Panel a commission of students, educators, administration, board and community members tasked with creating measures to reduce the chances of future strikes.

 Fully Fund our Schools

-More funding for special education from state and federal sources would reduce the burden on the district's budget that currently has to make up the shortfall
+Special education funding from state and federal sources could reduce the district's budget burden that currently has to cover the shortfall.

 Transparency & Oversight

 We are in a budget crisis and there are no easy solutions.
 However, when that sentence is spoken, how many of us immediately turn to “budget crisis”.
-Let’s remember the first word of that sentence.
-We.
-The top-down model has broken trust within our school district.
-It is past time we try to fix it.
-We can throw this model out and begin a grassroots movement to create the community schools we desire.
-Our power through the board has been delegated to an administration with limited ties to our communities.
-It is time to bring that power back to our students, families, and educators.
+We can create the community schools we desire.

-Reset our budgetary priorities to ones that more reflect our values as a community and city.
+Ensure our budgetary priorities are ones that more reflect our values as a community and city.

 Equitable Programming